 Chicken Sotanghon Soup is a great recipe for cool, rainy days.
-In some provinces in the Philippines this is commonly presented to visitors after the birth of a child.
-Although the noodles are more costly than Bihon, it is one of the nicest soups and is sometimes used as a main dish.
-There are some variations of this dish.
-This recipe, came from my parents and this is the way they cook their soup.
-If you have another variation of dish dish, let us know and we’ll give it a try.
+In some provinces in the Philippines, this is commonly presented to visitors after the birth of a child.
+Although the noodles are more costly than those used in Bihon, it is one of the nicest soups I have tasted.
+It is sometimes served as a main dish.
+There are some variations to this dish.
+As always, people from different locations do things a little differently.
+This particular recipe, comes from my parents, and this is the way they cook their chicken sotanghon soup.
+Tell us your variation of the dish, and we’ll give it a try.

 - 1 pack sotanghon (bean thread or vermicelli noodles)

 - 3-4 cups chicken stock or water

 - 1/2 bundle green beans or Baguio beans, cut in strips